 When diet and exercise do not give you the shape and contour you want for certain areas of your body, you can surgically enhance those areas with body implants.
 Implants can be used in areas such as the calves, the biceps, the buttocks, or the pectorals.
-In some cases, body implants are used to correct congenital and physical deformities caused by conditions such as polio, spina bifada, and Poland’s Syndrome that affect muscle growth.
+In some cases, body implants are used to correct congenital and physical deformities caused by conditions such as polio, spina bifida, and Poland’s Syndrome that affect muscle growth.

 Calf implants are used to correct deficiencies in muscle tone and definition, add bulk, or create anatomical balance.
 With bicep implants, the upper arm area is given muscle definition and increased mass and fullness.
 A buttock implant is used primarily by women to enhance the appearance, size, and definition of the gluteal muscles.
-A pectoral implant is appropriate for men who want to shape, enlarge, or firm chest muscles that have not responded to weight lifting exercise.
-Working with Dr. Paul G. Ruff IV, M.D., F.A.C.S. or any of our board certified plastic surgeons at West End Plastic Surgery, you can decide if implant surgery is right for you and be assured of a safe and pleasing outcome.
+A pectoral implant is appropriate for men who want to shape, enlarge, or firm chest muscles that have not responded to weight-lifting exercises.
+Working with Dr. Paul G. Ruff IV, M.D., F.A.C.S., or any of our board-certified plastic surgeons at West End Plastic Surgery, you can decide if implant surgery is right for you and be assured of a safe and pleasing outcome.

 Are You A Good Candidate for Body Implants?

 If you are in good health and have tried to enhance your muscle mass and definition through weight lifting exercise with no success, you may be an ideal candidate for body implant surgery.
 Dr. Ruff the team at West End Plastic Surgery will discuss which procedure is right for you, outline the limitations of the procedures, and make sure you achieve the results you desire.

 Meeting With Your Surgeon

 Prior to scheduling your surgery, you will meet at length with your surgeon and their team.
 You will have your body evaluated and will discuss how you want your body to look after the procedure.
 With the guidance of your surgeon, you will decide which type of body implant is right for you and the size, shape, and position of your implant.

 Your surgeon and our team at West End Plastic Surgery will: